 Removes a previously defined temperature interval with matching upper temperature limit.

 If no such interval exists, an exception is thrown.

-Adds/overwrites a function expression for a temperature interval.
+set_expression_with_upper_limit(function_expression: str, upper_temperature_limit: float = 6000.0) Adds/overwrites a function expression for a temperature interval.

 Default value of the upper limit of the interval: 6000 K